ie3ul2df/storytelling-platform/README.md

 > You can find evidence for the successful implementation of these user stories in the [Testing](#-testing) section.

+## 🧪 Testing

-## 🧪 Manual Testing of User Stories
+### ✅ Manual Testing of User Stories

 The following table documents manual testing of each user story to ensure expected functionality.
-All tested features worked as intended.
+All features were tested successfully and worked as intended.

 | User Story                         | Action Taken                                 | Expected Result                                  | Actual Result | Status |
 | ---------------------------------- | -------------------------------------------- | ------------------------------------------------ | ------------- | ------ |